Family and Consumer Sciences (FACS)

 FACS 2386.
 Space Planning Fundamentals.
 3 Hours.

 This course provides the student with an introduction to the complex process of planning residential and small commercial spaces for interior design.
 As part of the design process, space planning begins with a programmatic investigation of human needs, desired spatial quality, and building parameters.
 Students will explore space planning variations applied to a variety of interior spaces, stressing the importance of the changing needs in design development and problem solving.
 Influencing factors such as the human element, barrier-free design and building systems are included.
+Co-requisites: FACS 2364 and FACS 2387.

 FACS 2387.
 Architectural Graphics For Int.
 3 Hours.

 The course focuses on the development of two-dimensional graphic representations of architectural design.
 Practical application is achieved through development of drafting skills and representational sketching.
 (2-2).
+Co-requisites: FACS 2364 and FACS 2386.
+Offered spring semesters.

 FACS 2388.
 Building Systems For Interiors.
 3 Hours.